 a.
 The following absences must be excused:

-- Absences because of pregnancy or childbirth for as long as the student’s doctor deems the absences medically necessary.
-When a student returns to school, she must be allowed to return to the same academic and extracurricular status as before her medical leave began.
+Absences because of pregnancy or childbirth for as long as the student’s doctor deems the absences medically necessary.
+When a student returns to school, the student must be allowed to return to the same academic and extracurricular status as before the medical leave began.
+(See Title IX and related information.)

 c.
 Faculty are not required to offer make-up work for extra credit tasks or assignments.